9th8/up-to-date-real-world-haskell/27-sockets-and-syslog.md

 In several earlier chapters of this book, we have discussed services that operate over a network.
 Two examples are client/server databases and web services.
-When the need arises to devise a new protocol, or to communicate with a protocol that doesn\'t have an existing helper library in Haskell, you\'ll need to use the lower-level networking tools in the Haskell library.
+When the need arises to devise a new protocol, or to communicate with a protocol that doesn't have an existing helper library in Haskell, you'll need to use the lower-level networking tools in the Haskell library.

 In this chapter, we will discuss these lower-level tools.
 Network